Information and media literacy: 21st-century students

+In modern society, although the overall level of education has improved, the channels for knowledge production and dissemination have become increasingly diverse and commercialized, and traditional authoritative institutions no longer hold a monopoly over knowledge validation.
+While digital platforms have broadened access to information, they have also weakened trust mechanisms and evaluation standards, making epistemological skepticism a norm.
+Moreover, with the rise and spread of social media, misinformation and disinformation can be just as easily accessed in both densely and sparsely populated areas.
+These factors further underscore the importance of information literacy education.

 The IML learning capacities prepare students to be 21st century literate.
 According to Jeff Wilhelm (2000), "technology has everything to do with literacy.
 And being able to use the latest electronic technologies has everything to do with being literate."
 He supports his argument with J. David Bolter's statement that "if our students are not reading and composing with various electronic technologies, then they are illiterate.
 They are not just unprepared for the future; they are illiterate right now, in our current time and context".
+In a broader sense, developing this advanced competency of media and information literacy is essential, as it is crucial for students to exercise their freedom of expression in the 21st century.

 Wilhelm's statement is supported by the 2005 Wired World Phase II (YCWW II) survey conducted by the Media Awareness Network of Canada on 5000 Grade 4 – 11 students.
 The key findings of the survey were: